riz1-ali/Proxy-Server/README.md

 - [ICZN](www.iczn.org)

 ### To Run
-- Fix the port on your host to 20100.
+- Fix the port on your host to 20100 (server assumes to be on the port 20100 and reroutes requests through it).
 ```console
 user@linux:~/Proxy-Server$ python server.py
 ```